REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: experiment

 \subsection{Data Preprocessing}

 CT volumes were clipped to $[-160, 240]$ HU, globally z-score normalized, and resampled to $64 \times 224 \times 224$ using linear interpolation.
-PET volumes were processed by clipping to the 1st–99th percentile range, min–max normalized to $[0, 1]$, and standardized per volume.
+PET volumes were processed by clipping to the 1st–99th percentile range, min-max normalized to $[0, 1]$, and standardized per volume.
 PET resampling followed the spatial geometry of paired CTs to ensure alignment.

 Segmentation masks were refined through the extraction of the largest connected component, followed by two iterations of binary morphological closing and the application of nearest-neighbor interpolation.
 Each case was processed to generate three input representations, comprising full normalized volumes, intensity-masked maps, and raw-value lesion crop masks.